 As a Polio survivor I was also encouraged to pass as non-disabled.
 Passing for me proved to be an impossible task.
 From an early age I faced ridicule, bullying, and prejudice as both a disabled boy and as someone, although I am light-skinned, others perceived as Native.

-Today my work in shamanism, and as a psychotherapist and educator, draws from what was gifted to me by my teachers, rather than a singular tradition.
+Today my work in shamanism, as a consultant and coach, and as a psychotherapist and educator, draws from what was gifted to me by my teachers, rather than a singular tradition.
 It is also informed by the teachings passed on by my father’s family, teachings that reflect their life experiences and circumstances.
 This is itself a well trod path for those who practice shamanism.
 I am not a carrier of any secret knowledge.
 I am just an elder human being, doing my best to help others, and striving to be a good person and “a good shaman.”